victoraugusto6/django-admin-actions/README.md

 # django-admin-actions
-How to use Django Actions in Django Admin
+How to use Actions in Django Admin